Jobs at CBS

 Faculty members recruited internationally have especially attractive conditions.
-Favourable tax conditions are offered to foreign faculty (assistant professor and up) for a 5 year period and all employees are guaranteed equal and free access to the Danish health-care system and social security.
-We value each other's differences and offer equal opportunities for all employees in an internationally oriented working environment which is diverse and characterised by interdisciplinary collaboration both internally, regionally and globally.
+Favourable tax conditions are offered to foreign faculty (assistant professor and up) for a 7 year period and all employees are guaranteed equal and free access to the Danish healthcare system and social security.
+We value each other's differences and offer equal opportunities for all employees in an internationally oriented working environment, which is diverse and characterised by interdisciplinary collaboration both internally, regionally and globally.

 Copenhagen Business School wishes to create a working environment with a satisfactory balance between work and private life, which is beneficial to CBS as well as the individual staff member.
 The employee's needs for a high degree of flexibility are considered and balanced in view of the execution of tasks.
 CBS offers especially attractive conditions for families by for instance offering pregnancy/maternity/parental leave with salary and time off to care for your family.

-You can learn more by viewing CBS' Human Resource Policy located to your right
+You can learn more by viewing CBS' Human Resource Policy located below to your right

 Frequently asked questions:

-As a public university the assessment and appointment of faculty staff (including PhDs) is done in accordance with the Ministerial Order on the Appointment of the Academic Staff at Universities and the Job Structure for Academic Staff at Universities which you can find to your right.
-A short description of academic positions, assessment and appointment is also provided in the guide Employment at CBS which you will also fint to your right.
+As a public university the assessment and appointment of faculty staff (including PhDs) is done in accordance with the Ministerial Order on the Appointment of the Academic Staff at Universities and the Job Structure for Academic Staff at Universities which you can find below to your right.
+A short description of academic positions, assessment and appointment is also provided in the guide Employment at CBS.

 Salary for faculty members at Danish universities is regulated by the Collective Agreement for Academic Staff in Government Service.
-The collective agreement contains 3 different salary scales and you will be placed on the relevant salary scale according to your educational background and work experience.
-On top of the base salary and already negotiated allowances entailed in the collective agreement it is also possible to negotiate individual allowances.
-Salary is negotiated between the CBS Senior Management and the CBS union representative on your behalf (Professors can choose to negotiate on their own behalf.
-In the guide Employment at CBS located to your right you can find an INDICATIVE salary overview for faculty at CBS.
+The collective agreement contains different salary scales and you will be placed on the relevant salary scale according to your educational background and work experience.
+On top of the base salary and already negotiated allowances entailed in the collective agreement, it is also possible to negotiate individual allowances.
+Salary is negotiated between the CBS Senior Management and the CBS union representative on your behalf (Professors can choose to negotiate on their own).

-There are many things you need to consider when relocating to Denmark, i.e. tax, work and residence permit, registration in Denmark, Danish culture and society etc. You can learn more about relocation by visiting our website Coming to Denmark which you can locate in the menu to your right.
+There are many things you need to consider when relocating to Denmark, i.e. tax, work and residence permit, registration in Denmark, Danish culture and society etc. You are welcome to contact one of our International HR Consultants to get more detailed information.

-All vacant positions are always advertised on our website Vacant Positions which is located in the menu to your right.
+All vacant positions are always advertised on our website Vacant Positions, which is located in the menu below to your right.
 In some cases, they are also advertised in the daily and specialist press.
-Because all positions are advertised, we do not receive unsolicited, unless these are applications for positions with wage subsidy, flexible jobs or similar positions.
+Because all positions are advertised, we do not receive unsolicited applications, unless these are applications for positions with wage subsidy, flexible jobs or similar positions.

 Academic positions at Danish Universities

-All academic positions at Danish Universities and the required qualifications for each aca-demic position are described in a collective agreement between the Ministry of Higher Education and Science and the trade union for the academic staff (Job Structure)
+All academic positions at Danish Universities and the required qualifications for each academic position are described in The Collective Agreement between the Ministry of Higher Education and Science and the trade union for the academic staff (Job Structure)